determined-ai/determined/.github/pull_request_template.md

 the "Example Commit Body" for conventional commit semantics.

 For breaking changes, please lead with "BREAKING CHANGE:".
-This section should include a bracketed reference to the Jira ticket or Github issue. e.g. "[DET-1234]".
+This section should include a reference to the Jira ticket or Github issue. e.g. "[DET-1234]".
 -->

 ## Commentary